kumbulanit/t-sql/sql trainning/untitled/module 3/Lesson1_Writing_Simple_SELECT_Statements.md

 -- Good: Clear, descriptive names
 SELECT
     FirstName + ' ' + LastName AS EmployeeFullName,
-    Salary / 12 AS MonthlySalary,
+    BaseSalary / 12 AS MonthlySalary,
     DATEDIFF(YEAR, HireDate, GETDATE()) AS YearsOfService FROM Employees;

 -- Avoid: Unclear abbreviations
 -- SELECT FirstName + ' ' + LastName AS Name,
---        Salary / 12 AS Sal,
+--        BaseSalary / 12 AS Sal,
 --        DATEDIFF(YEAR, HireDate, GETDATE()) AS Yrs
 -- FROM Employees;
 ```